MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/hierarchical.md

 ```

 Provided that the user's credentials are correct, the `MainPage` instance is inserted into the navigation stack before the current page.
-The [`PopAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.NavigationPage.PopAsync()/) method then removes the current page from the navigation stack, with the `MainPage` instance becoming the active page.
+The [`PopAsync`](xref:Xamarin.Forms.NavigationPage.PopAsync) method then removes the current page from the navigation stack, with the `MainPage` instance becoming the active page.

 ## Summary

-This article demonstrated how to use the [`NavigationPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) class to perform navigation in a stack of pages.
+This article demonstrated how to use the [`NavigationPage`](xref:Xamarin.Forms.NavigationPage) class to perform navigation in a stack of pages.
 This class provides a hierarchical navigation experience where the user is able to navigate through pages, forwards and backwards, as desired.
-The class implements navigation as a last-in, first-out (LIFO) stack of [`Page`](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) objects.
+The class implements navigation as a last-in, first-out (LIFO) stack of [`Page`](xref:Xamarin.Forms.Page) objects.

 ## Related Links